Karuna Yoga Vidya Peetham Bangalore

 Yoga, Anatomy & Physiology Certificate Course

 The certificate courses in yoga, anatomy and physiology will not only make you an expert, but will also introduce you to some yoga treatment methods that will enable you to take yoga teaching to a new level.
 In the course, you will learn about all the “yoga” muscles, their positions and the degree of participation in yoga asanas, as well as the contractions and stretches that occur during asana exercises.
-You will be able to better comprehend the role and movements of bones and joints that are utilised in yoga asana practice.
+You will be able to better comprehend the role and movements of bones and joints that are utilized in yoga asana practice.

 Understanding the basic functions of body organs, spinal cord, knee joints, and arches will enable you to consider all safety aspects of asanas, such as balance and handstands.
 As you learn more about muscle imbalances and safety regulations, you will be able to improve alignment and prevent injuries.